opensim-org/opensim-core/doc/APIGuide.md

 An Operator is used to describe a purely functional/mathematical Component.
 An Operator requires a set of one or more Inputs, it computes on them, and sends its results to a set of one or more Outputs.
 An Operator has no dependencies on other Components (i.e. Sockets) and does not require a Model to operate (just Inputs).
 Some examples are arithmetic operations (``+,-,*,/``), `max/min`, a `delay`, and `de/multiplexer`.
 They are useful for manipulating the Outputs of other Components, for example, to delay an Output or report its max or min value.

+Note: OpenSim does not yet contain any built-in Operator components.

 ### Source {#source}

 A Source is a category of components that serves as a source of Outputs (signals) to satisfy model Inputs and that does not itself have any Inputs.